venkatsunilm/photo-post-processing/docs/TESTING_VALIDATION.md

 | Security       | ✅ PASS | bandit/safety: no critical    |
 | Functionality  | ✅ PASS | All modes tested, output OK   |

 ## 🚀 Ready for Production

+### Troubleshooting

+- If a test fails due to missing temp files or directories, try running `make clean` and re-running the tests.
+- For import errors, ensure you are running tests from the project root and that `src/` is on the Python path.
+- For RAW processing issues, check that `rawpy` is installed.

 This validation demonstrates that the photo processing pipeline is: